The legendary Nokia 3310, after 17 years, it finally making a welcomed return, with a few updates.

 It weighs 79.6g, and has a 2.4″ display, but despite this, it has, according to HMD a month’s standby time and more than 22 hours of talk time.
 And, most importantly, it comes with an updated version of the classic game Snake already preinstalled.

-HMD’s chief executive Arto Nummela told the BBC about the selling point of the new 3310:
+HMD’s chief executive Arto Nummela spoke of the selling point of the new 3310:

 “It’s almost like a digital detox or a holiday phone,”

 “If you want to switch off to an extent but you still need to have a [mobile] lifeline, it’s a brilliant solution.

 “Why wouldn’t you buy this like candy?
 If you see this hanging on the shelf at the checkout in a [see-through] package, then you’d just buy it as an accessory.”

 The phone will cost £41.51 ($51.75 /€49), and has already received praise from critics, such as Ben Wood from CCS Insight – a technology consultance specialist.

 “The 3310 was the first mass-market mobile and there’s a massive amount of nostalgia and affection for it,”

 “If HMD had just announced three Android devices they would have barely got a couple of column inches in the press.

 “So, the 3310 is a very clever move and we expect it will sell in significant volumes.”